Sallu-Salman/Sallu-Salman/README.md

 - 🔭 I’m currently seeking for job as **Software developer**

-- 🌱 I’m currently learning **JavaScript, SpringBoot, Hibernate, Thymeleaf**
+- 🌱 I’m currently learning **Java, SpringBoot, Hibernate, Thymeleaf**

 - 👨‍💻 All of my projects are available at [https://github.com/Sallu-Salman](https://github.com/Sallu-Salman)